JulianOzelRose/TRIII-SaveEdit/README.md

 To get around this issue, this savegame editor stores the known health offsets for each level on an array.
 When pulling health information, it loops through the known health offsets, and does a couple of heuristic checks to see which is the correct health offset.
 First, it checks for impossible health values (0 or greater than 1000).
 Then, it checks the surrounding data.
-Since health is always stored 4 bytes away from the character animation data, it checks those addresses for known character animation byte flags.
-If a match is found, it returns the correct offset.
+Since health is always stored 8 bytes away from the character animation data, it checks those addresses for character animation byte flags.
+If a match is found, it returns the correct health offset.

 ```
 public int GetHealthOffset()